gorkazl/pyGAlib/README.rst

 * accelaration of slowest functions using the Numba package,
 * further measures for weighted and/or directed networks,
 * further classical (textbook) graph models,
-* roles of nodes in networks with modular organization,
 * extended data conversions between graph formats,
 * support for sparse matrices to increase the size of networks handled, and
 * ... any extensions/functions you want to include.